Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1449
 updated the CoverTypeRepo to implement actual logic for interacting with the database and performing CRUD operations on CoverType entities

+1449
+fixed 2 errors first i had to make the models class public and eddited the ApplicationDbContext class to define the DbSet property for the CoverType entity also added a using statment to the Covertyperepo to use the models